• Skip to primary navigation

 Preparation

-• Peel and roughly chop the garlic and set aside for later
+• Peel and slice 3 cloves garlic and set aside for later

-• Slice the ginger and set aside for later
+• Cut 2 slices ginger and set aside for later

-• Peel and slice the onion and set aside for later
+• Peel and slice 1 onion and set aside for later

-• In a large pot, add 2 tablespoons of oil and 1 tablespoon of butter and set the heat to medium heat.
+• In a large pot or Dutch oven, add 2 tablespoons of oil and 1 tablespoon of butter and set the stove to medium heat.

-• When the butter has melted, and the oil is hot, sear the meat on all sides until it turns a bit brown (approximately 7-10 minutes)
+• Once the butter has melted and the oil is hot, sear the lamb on all sides until it turns a bit brown (approximately 7-10 minutes, 2 minutes per side.)

-• Once the lamb has been browned, add the onion, ginger and garlic into the pot and brown it (approximately 5-7 minutes)
+• Once the lamb shanks has been browned, add the onion, ginger, and garlic into the pot and brown it (approximately 5-7 minutes)

 • Adjust the stove to high heat until the broth starts to boil.

-• Once the broth is boiling, reduce the heat to medium low to low heat.
-(Adjust the heat until you get a low gentle rolling boil).
+• Once the broth is boiling, reduce the heat to medium-low to low.
+(Adjust the heat until you get a low, gentle rolling boil.)
 Cover the pot with a lid and braise it for 1 hour and 30 minutes.

-• If after 2 hours the sauce still hasn't thicken to a silky gravy-like consistency , mix 2 ½ tablespoons corn starch and 4 tablespoons of cold water together to make a slurry and mix it into the broth a little bit at at a time (keep stirring while you are add it it in) until it has thickened the gravy.
+• If the sauce still hasn't thickened to a silky gravy-like consistency after 2 hours, in a small bowl, mix 2½ tablespoons cornstarch with 3 tablespoons cold water to make a cornstarch slurry.
+Mix it into the broth a little bit at a time (keep stirring while you add it in) until it has thickened the gravy.

 • Remove the ginger and bay leaves and taste the sauce.
 If you prefer it saltier, adjust the saltiness by adding some salt.

-• Serve with rice, potatoes or noodles.
-Enjoy! 🙂
+• Serve with rice, mashed potatoes, or noodles.
+Enjoy!

 Nutrition